jrbe/Nissan-Leaf-Gen-3-Adapter-Board/README.md

 # Nissan-Leaf-Gen-3-Adapter-Board
-Open Inverter Mini Mainboard adapter PC board for a Gen. 3 Nissan Leaf inverter
+Open Inverter Mini Mainboard adapter PC board for a Gen. 3 Nissan Leaf inverter.
+Designed in Kicad 6.

 This is a work in progress to control the Gen 3 Nissan Leaf inverter with an Open Inverter Mini Mainboard.
 There are a few unknowns still at the time of writing this that are all covered in the Wiki.